 * DO NOT try to pick up and move any pool table, stand or jump on top of it.
 Certain movements can cause shims to go out of location, slate pieces can shift, causing the pool table to go off level.

-We hope these tips on purchasing and maintaining your pool table could help.
-If we could answer anymore questions or be of any further assistance, please don't hesitate to contact us.
+We hope these tips on purchasing and maintaining your pool table will be helpfull.
+If we could answer anymore questions or be of any further assistance, please don't hesitate to contact us. firstname.lastname@example.org

 Have Fun and Enjoy Your Pool Table!